Catatonic Depression: Causes And Treatment

 Struggling with symptoms of depression?

 Coping with depression may be more manageable when you lean on a professional for guidance.
 If you’re struggling with symptoms that continue to hold you back, confiding in a professional about what you’re experiencing may be valuable.
-You can connect with a licensed therapist through a local mental health clinic, one on one practice, or online platform like BetterHelp.
-If you struggle to afford local treatments or are in a catatonic state, getting out of bed and attending an appointment can be difficult.
-In these cases, an online therapist can attend to you from where you’re at, as long as you have a smart device and internet connection.
+You can connect with a licensed therapist through a local mental health clinic, a one-on-one practice, or an online platform like BetterHelp.
+If you are experiencing depression, getting out of bed and attending an appointment can be difficult.
+In these cases, an online mental health professional can attend to you no matter where you’re located, as long as you have a smart device and an internet connection.

-In addition, internet-based interventions have been shown to treat mental health conditions like depression effectively.
+In addition, internet-based interventions have been shown to be effective for treating various mental health conditions including mood disorders like depression and bipolar disorder.
 One study assessed the efficacy of a multimodal digital psychotherapy platform on adult depression.
 Researchers found that online platform users experienced significantly reduced depression symptom severity three months after beginning treatment.

 Takeaway